kreitter/salesforce-lead-to-account-matching/README.md

 ## Setup

-1. Clone this repository to your local machine.
+1. Create a Salesforce Apex REST service for converting leads:
+    a.
+Log in to Salesforce.
+    b.
+Click on the App Launcher (grid icon on the top left), search for 'Apex Classes', and select it.
+    c.
+Click 'New' to create a new Apex class.
+    d.
+In the new class dialog, enter the class name (e.g., LeadConvertService) and the below code.

         ```
+        @RestResource(urlMapping='/LeadConvert/*')
+        global with sharing class LeadConversionService {

+            @HttpPost
+            global static String convertLead(String leadId, String convertedStatus, String accountId, Boolean doNotCreateOpportunity) {
+                Database.LeadConvert leadConvert = new Database.LeadConvert();
+                leadConvert.setLeadId(leadId);
+                leadConvert.setAccountId(accountId);
+                leadConvert.setConvertedStatus(convertedStatus);
+                leadConvert.setDoNotCreateOpportunity(doNotCreateOpportunity);

+                Database.LeadConvertResult leadConvertResult = Database.convertLead(leadConvert);
+                if (leadConvertResult.isSuccess()) {
+                    return 'Lead converted successfully: ' + leadConvertResult.getContactId();
+                } else {
+                    return 'Error converting lead: ' + leadConvertResult.getErrors();
+                }
+            }
+        }
+        ```

+    e.
+Click 'Save'.

+2. Clone this repository to your local machine.

+```
 git clone https://github.com/kreitter/salesforce-lead-to-account-matching.git
 ```

-2. Ensure that you have the required Python libraries installed.
+3. Ensure that you have the required Python libraries installed.
 You can install them using pip:

 ```
 pip install simple-salesforce fuzzywuzzy pandas python-dotenv
 ```

-3. Set up the environment variables.
+4. Set up the environment variables.
 Rename the .env.example to .env and fill in your Salesforce credentials:

 ```
 SALESFORCE_USERNAME=your_username